Autostronomy/AutoProf/README.md

 - ap_nologo: tells AutoProf not to put it's logo on plots.
 Please only use this for figures that will be used in publications that don't allow logos (bool)

 #### Background
-- ap_background: User provided background value in flux (float)
+- ap_set_background: User provided background value in flux (float)
-- ap_background_noise: User provided background noise level in flux (float)
+- ap_set_background_noise: User provided background noise level in flux (float)

 #### PSF
-- ap_psf_guess: initialization value for the PSF calculation in pixels.
+- ap_guess_psf: initialization value for the PSF calculation in pixels.
 If not given, AutoProf will start with a guess of 1/*ap_pixscale* (float)
-- ap_psf_set: force AutoProf to use this PSF value (in pixels) instead of calculating its own. (float)
+- ap_set_psf: force AutoProf to use this PSF value (in pixels) instead of calculating its own. (float)

 #### Center
-- ap_given_center: user provided center for isophote fitting.
+- ap_guess_center: user provided starting point for center fitting.
 Center should be formatted as:
+		   {'x':float, 'y': float}, where the floats are the center coordinates in pixels. (dict)
+- ap_set_center: user provided center for isophote fitting.
+Center should be formatted as:
-		{'x':float, 'y': float}, where the floats are the center coordinates in pixels.
-Also see *ap_fit_center* (dict)
+		   {'x':float, 'y': float}, where the floats are the center coordinates in pixels. (dict)
-- ap_fit_center: indicates if AutoProf should attempt to find the center.
-It will start at the center of the image unless *ap_given_center* is provided in which case it will start there.
-This argument is ignored for forced photometry, in the event that a *ap_given_center* is provided, AutoProf will automatically use that value, if not given then it will read from the .aux file (bool)

 #### Masking
+- ap_badpixel_high: flux value that corresponds to a saturated pixel or bad pixel flag, all values above *ap_badpixel_high* will be masked if using the *Bad_Pixel_Mask* pipeline method. (float)
+- ap_badpixel_low: flux value that corresponds to a bad pixel flag, all values below *ap_badpixel_low* will be masked if using the *Bad_Pixel_Mask* pipeline method. (float)
-- ap_overflowval: flux value that corresponds to an overflow pixel, used to identify bad pixels and mask them (float)
+- ap_badpixel_exact: flux value that corresponds to a precise bad pixel flag, all values equal to *ap_badpixel_exact* will be masked if using the *Bad_Pixel_Mask* pipeline method. (float)
 - ap_mask_file: path to fits file which is a mask for the image.
 Must have the same dimensions as the main image (string)
 - ap_savemask: indicates if the star mask should be saved after fitting (bool)
-- ap_autodetectoverflow: Will try to guess the pixel saturation flux value from the mode in the image.
-In principle if all overflow pixels have the same value then it would show up as the mode, but this is not guaranteed (bool).

 #### Isophote Fitting
-- ap_scale: growth scale when fitting isophotes, not the same as "ap_sample---scale" (float)
+- ap_scale: growth scale when fitting isophotes, not the same as *ap_sample---scale* (float)
 - ap_fit_limit: noise level out to which to extend the fit in units of pixel background noise level (float)
 - ap_regularize_scale: scale factor to apply to regularization coupling factor between isophotes.
   		       Default of 1, larger values make smoother fits, smaller values give more chaotic fits. (float)